Philman-2021/Docs/HowTos/config_FortiGateAzure.rst

 After validating that your traffic is being routed through your firewall instances, you can customize the security policy to tailor to your requirements.

-8. [Optional] Configure basic traffic policy to allow traffic VPC to Internet
+8. [Optional] Configure basic traffic policy to allow traffic VNet to Internet
 ----------------------------------------------------------------------------------

 In this step, we will configure a basic traffic security policy that allows internet traffic to pass through the firewall.
 Given that Aviatrix gateways will only forward traffic to the LAN port of the Firewall, we simply set our policy condition to match any packet that is going in of LAN interface and going out of WAN interface.